WellcomeIdeathon2023/SPARC/results/README.md

 # README
-Wellcome-Data-idealthon-updated.pptx is the presentation of our work.
+Wellcome-slides.pptx is the presentation of our work.

 Variables to consider is an early set of variables and the link and corresponding information from a number of trials that we have checked.
 This was done as an early litereture search to understand available information per trials and the possiblity of estimating retention rate.